Web site for Foundations for Designing User-Centered Systems: What system designers need to know about people

 "It looks great!
 It's going to be really useful.
 This may be the best HCI text so far." -- Stu Card

-The Foundations for Designing User-Centered Systems (previously the ABCS of HCI) has been used by Ritter for several years to teach an impactful HCI course , and by other PSU instructors for online (Yeh) and residential classroom (Poole, UP; Brandywine, Bob Jones; McKeesport, Pat Clemson, not to be confused with the university), and at other universities including Arizona State (Atkinson), UMBC (Rana Balci-Sinha), Edinburgh (UK, Wolters), Glyndwr U (Wales), Hanyang U (S. Korea, Hokyoung Ryu), Helsinki Institute for Information Technology (HIIT, Finland), NIU / Galway (O' Laighin, (Ireland), Unitec (New Zealand, Dr. Nilufar Baghaei), U. of Newcastle (Baxter), U. of Conn and WPI (Qin), Hamburg and FH-Brandenburg (Kindsmueller), U of Michigan (Newman), St. Andrews (Dow), TU/Chemnitz (Krems, Ritter), Tufts (Ritter), and Mass.
-C. of Liberal Arts and Truman State (Cohen).
+The Foundations for Designing User-Centered Systems (previously the ABCS of HCI) has been used by Ritter for several years to teach an impactful HCI course , and by other PSU instructors for online (Yeh) and residential classroom (Poole, UP; Brandywine, Bob Jones; McKeesport, Pat Clemson, not to be confused with the university), and at other universities including Arizona State (Atkinson), UMBC (Rana Balci-Sinha), Edinburgh (UK, Wolters), Glyndwr U (Wales), Hanyang U (S. Korea, Hokyoung Ryu), U. of Helsinki, Helsinki Institute for Information Technology (HIIT, Finland), NIU / Galway (O' Laighin, (Ireland), Unitec (New Zealand, Dr. Nilufar Baghaei), U. of Newcastle (Baxter), U. of Conn and WPI (Qin), Hamburg and FH-Brandenburg (Kindsmueller), U of Michigan (Newman), St. Andrews (Dow), TU/Chemnitz (Krems, Ritter), Tufts (Ritter), and Mass.
+C. of Liberal Arts and Truman State (Cohen), PKU Summer School International 2018 (Wolters).

 A review in Computing Reviews by Popescu is kind, and the book is mentioned in a review of another book (Chipman, 2017).